argilla-io/argilla/docs/_source/reference/cli.md

 ### List users

 The `argilla users list` command shows the list of the registered users in the Argilla server.
-Optionally, the `--workspace` option can be provided to show only the users that belongs to a specific workspace.
+Optionally, the `--workspace` option can be provided to show only the users that belong to a specific workspace.

 ```sh
 argilla users list